scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `Stream ID` (20 bits), along with the session, it identifies a unique sequence of SIG frames.
 Frames from the same stream are, on the egress SIG, put into the same reassembly queue.
 There may be multiple streams per session.
 - `Sequence Number` (64 bits) indicates the position of the frame within a stream.
 Consecutive frames of a given stream have consecutive sequence numbers.
 IP packets split among multiple frames are re-assembled by concatenating the payloads of consecutive frames.

 A SIG MAY drop frames.
-Sorting frames received out-of-order by the egress SIG is optional.
+Buffering frames received out-of-order by the egress SIG is optional.
 The egress SIG SHOULD drop frames from a stream if unable to perform the sequence re-assembly.

 The Session ID and Stream ID are chosen by the sender but the tuple MUST be unique within a session.